isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 All visitors must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile device is compatible with the TraceTogether app.
 The TraceTogether App can be downloaded from the <a href="https://apps.apple.com/sg/app/tracetogether/id1498276074">iOS App Store</a>, <a href="https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace">Google Play Store</a> and Huawei App Gallery.

-Visitors with mobile devices that are unable to download the TraceTogether app, may wish to rent a mobile device that is compatible.
-Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport used to enter Singapore.
+Visitors with mobile devices that are unable to download the TraceTogether app, may wish to rent a mobile device that is TraceTogether-compatible.
+Alternatively, they may obtain a TraceTogether token (S$13/token) at designated locations in Singapore.
+Click <a href="/health/tt-for travellers#token" target="_blank">here</a> for more details.

-Visitors who have rented a mobile device must carry it with them at all times during their stay in Singapore until it is returned.
+Visitors must carry their rented mobile device or TraceTogether token with them at all times during their stay in Singapore.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay.

 #### 6. What happens if visitors are unable to receive an SMS One-Time Password (OTP) to register their profile on the TraceTogether app?